ska-telescope/ska-rucio-ivoa-integration/README.md

 ## Future

 1. An obvious next step for this work is to build a client that abstracts the data discovery/access logic e.g. a simplified version of [astroquery](https://astroquery.readthedocs.io/en/latest)).
 This would also need to complemented by the population of e.g. `obscore` with appropriate access urls, as well as necessary authentication logic.
-2. The Datalink service needs to be made sandboxable.
-Once this is done, the Datalink service uri needs to be parameterised so that the `access_url`s for mock data written into the `obscore` table are valid for remote calls.

 ## Other comments